 -Cut out the template, leaving one-half-inch around the pencil line.
-Cut a square from the article of clothing and fold in half, with the patterned sides facing each other, and position the template over the fabric.
+Cut a square

 -Now cut the fabric, creating the two sides of the eye mask.
 Thread a needle, and start sewing small stitches one-quarter of an inch from the edges of the fabric.

 -Remove the rice, and let it cool.
 Continue sewing around the edge of the eye mask until there is around a two-inch opening remaining.
 Use a funnel to fill the mask, saving any remaining rice in a zip-top plastic bag for future eye mask making.

 -Use a small length of thread to stitch the mask closed.
 Cut an elastic headband in half, and then attach one end to the eye mask with a few stitches, securing with a knot.
 Do the same for the other side of the eye mask.